-The primary focus of the Religious Education aspect of any Parish Faith Formation Program must be the formation in our Catholic Faith, of those Children and young adults preparing to receive the Sacraments of Reconciliation, First Holy Communion, and Confirmation, in accordance with the requirements of the Archdiocese and the universal Roman Catholic Church.
-With Jesus Christ as our Foundation, it is from those pillars that the Religious Education Program must emerge.
-This is first and foremost, and our resources, Catechists, and formational approaches are directed towards that goal.
+As a reminder, the primary focus of the Religious Education aspect of any Parish Faith Formation Program must be the formation in our Catholic Faith of those Children and young adults preparing to receive the Sacraments of Reconciliation, First Holy Communion, and Confirmation, in accordance with the requirements of the Archdiocese and the universal Roman Catholic Church.
+With the Teachings of Jesus Christ as the Foundation, it is from those pillars that the Religious Education Program must emerge.
+This is first and foremost, and our resources and approaches are directed towards that goal.

-Much time has been spent evaluating and developing a creatively different approach via a program offered by Our Sunday Visitor (OSV), “Encounter with Christ,” an approach and program of Religious instruction to ensure our conformity with the requirements of the Church.
+Last year we introduced a creatively different approach via a program offered by Our Sunday Visitor (OSV), “Encounter with Christ.”
+It is a program of Religious instruction to ensure our conformity with the requirements of the Church.
 We are pleased to continue that approach in this new Cycle.
 It represents the most flexibility we can provide, recognizing busy family schedules, and the schedules and realities of Parish staff, facilities, and available Catechists.

 Classroom Instruction (which in these pandemic or other times of difficulty may be accomplished ‘virtually,’ rather than a physical in-Class presence) only for those preparing to receive the Sacraments of First Reconciliation and Holy Communion (Grade 2), and Confirmation (Grade 8), each with their own schedule of weekday evening Classes;

 a Home Study/Instruction Program between Parents & Children for those in Grade 1 thru 7, with a very flexible ‘schedule’ throughout the Week at Home, and through online interaction and completion of assignments;

-and an occasional gathering of Parents & Children in ‘Family Faith Formation Sessions’ of presentations or talks, those vibrant and interactive sessions arranged by ‘Miss Katie,’which will take place on particularly scheduled Sunday afternoons.
+and occasional gatherings of Parents & Children in ‘Family Faith Formation Sessions’ of presentations or talks, those vibrant and interactive sessions arranged by ‘Miss Katie,’which will take place on particularly scheduled and announced Sundays.

 All of this, and every other activity of the Parish, is based on the absolute requirement of participation at Mass on Sundays and Holy Days of Obligation.
 This remains an unchanged requirement for ALL of us Catholics, not just the Children registered in the Religious Education Program!
 The 10 Commandments have not been reduced to 9.
 The 3rd Commandment to ‘Keep Holy the Sabbath’ (our Sabbath being Sunday’s Mass) remains a serious Obligation of our Catholic Faith.
-Between the Saturday evening Vigil Mass, and the full schedule of Sunday Masses, there is ample enough opportunity for all of us to fulfill that Obligation.
 To frivolously miss Mass (that is, without reason of personal illness or caring for another who is seriously ill in the absence of someone else being able to do so, or other unforeseen truly grave reasons preventing one from giving the Lord an hour of your time and attention each Week in Worship, etc.) remains a Mortal Sin.

-We do yet need to expand our corps of Catechists and Assistants to carry out the ‘in-classroom’ instruction for First Reconciliation, Communion, and Confirmation students.
-Those of you who can help, are asked to contact Elizabeth through the Parish Office, or via email at: email@example.com.
+We are always looking to expand our corps of Catechists and Assistants to carry out the ‘in-classroom’ (virtual or otherwise) instruction for First Reconciliation, Communion, and Confirmation students.
+Those of you who can help, are asked to contact the Parish Office.
 It would be a wonderful way of involvement in the Life of the Parish, and another way of caring for the Children in passing on to them the treasures of our Catholic Faith.